 The use of colloquialism or slang is often frowned upon in formal settings.
 Some might even go as far as to say that colloquialism should never be typed out in any formal publication that wishes to take itself seriously.
 But being serious should only matter as much as it helps your business.
 In 2019, half of the U.S. workforce was already wearing casual clothes to the office – and that was before the pandemic let us attend meetings in our pyjamas.
 That same demographic of workers would likely pick more casually written blogs over formal ones stuffed with buzzwords any day.
+And in case you thought that only applied in the West, big tech and financial firms companies in Singapore have also been relaxing their dress code to attract a wider pool of talent in recent years.

 Copywriting tip #2: Contractions – don’t be afraid to use ’em